Registered charities in Jersey08 Nov 2019

 A required steps notice can be served by the Commissioner on a registered charity and/or any of its governors, requiring steps to be taken to remedy an identified issue.

-The Charities Law confers powers on the Commissioner to call for the provision of information (from a registered charity or an entity that was formerly a registered charity and (in each case) its governors or former governors) that the Commissioner reasonably requires in order to decide whether or not to serve a required steps notice.
+The Commissioner can call for the provision of information (from a registered charity or an entity that was formerly a registered charity and (in each case) its governors or former governors) that the Commissioner reasonably requires in order to decide whether or not to serve a required steps notice.

 The Charities Law specifies circumstances in which the Commissioner can serve a required steps notice, including where the Commissioner believes that: